Allagelena opulenta

 Allagelena opulenta is a species of funnel weaver spider of the family Agelenidae.
 The species was first described by Ludwig Carl Christian Koch in 1878.

-A. opulenta is native to Japan, China, Korea, and Taiwan.
+A. opulenta is native to Russian Far East, Japan, Korea, China, and Taiwan.
 It is similar in appearance to A. bistriata but can be distinguished by a number of features including the structure of its patella and the shape of its retrolateral tibial apophysis.

 Its venom is used to make the insecticidal toxin agelenin.